-Introduction to Social Work
+HS1 Introduction to Social Work 54 hours lecture

 This course is designed to identify and analyze the history and development of the primary services in urban and rural communities in America.
 Working in the social work field is explored as a helping process with a wide range of systems and social work knowledge; ethics, values, principles, professional relationships, interviewing and beginning assessment and intervention phases are also examined.
 The skills and responsibilities of the Social Worker in resolution of psychosocial problems are examined.
+Transferable to CSU